develask/White-Box-Neural-Networks/README.md

 • Stage 3:
 - [ ] Comment the code.
 - [ ] Reorganize the code.
-- [ ] Change variable, class, etc. names to make it more clear.
+- [ ] Change variable, class, function, etc. names to make them more representative.
 - [ ] Write an exhaustive wiki, with code and maths explanations.